-Chimney breasts and fireplaces

-Repair category:

-Notes: No significant defects evident.

-If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.
+Chimney breasts and fireplaces Repair category: Notes: Flues should ideally be swept and tested on an annual basis.
+Where fireplaces have been removed there is limited provision for ventilation.
+Unventilated chimney breasts can result in condensation.
+Disused chimneys should be capped and vented If disused fireplaces are to be reopened further advice should be sought to ensure that the chimney flue is intact and suitable for use.